-- Attend the NUS Annual Disabled Students’ Conference in 2019.
+- Engaging at the NUS Disabled Students’ Conference

 What’s in it for me?

-- A chance to create positive change for disabled students
+- A chance to create positive change for current and future students with disabilities

 Am I eligible?